 Let’s take a look at some of the most common types of strategic alliances:

 - Non-equity partnerships: Begin with a formal or informal agreement between two parties.
 The partnership could involve building trust and credibility, knowledge sharing, new product developments, customer databases, and providing technological advancements among many others.

 - Joint venture: A formal or informal agreement with a cost component or profit and loss responsibility between stakeholders.

 - Equity partnerships: Parties involved contribute to the capital of the other company and vice versa.

-At this point, you can probably imagine how a strategic alliance would look like.
-If you need help with visualization, here are some real-life strategic alliances examples.
+At this point, you can probably imagine what a strategic alliance would look like.
+If you need help with visualization, here are some real-life strategic alliance examples.

 Example 3: A traditional manufacturer forming a strategic alliance with a tech company to co-create IoT devices with a new pricing model.